-(iiA) For LD sites, tThe FSE must be open to the public, meaning that no obstructions or obstacles exist to preclude vehicle operators from entering the FSE premises, no access cards or personal identification (PIN) codes are required for the FSE to dispense fuel, and no formal or registered equipment training shall be required for individuals to use the FSE-; and requirements as LD sites defined in subsection (A), or a shared site as defined in WAC 173-424-110(161).
-Shared sites may have security controls to restrict unsanctioned access but cannot have obstructions or obstacles impeding authorized fleet vehicles from accessing the site, and no registered equipment training shall be required for individuals to use the FSE.
+(iiA) For LD sites, the FSE must be open to the public, meaning that no obstructions or obstacles exist to preclude vehicle operators from entering the FSE premises, no access cards or personal identification (PIN) codes are required for the FSE to dispense fuel, and no formal or registered equipment training shall be required for individuals to use the FSE.; and

+(B) For MHD sites, the FSE must be either open to the public, with the same requirements as LD sites defined in subsection (A), or a shared site as defined in WAC 173-424-110(161).
+Shared sites may have security controls to restrict unsanctioned access but cannot Commented [A86]: 8/29: This deadline is being shorted from 180 days to quarterly to align with reporting periods and simplify program administration.
+If the deadline is missed, applicants can apply again in the following quarter.